 Often, when someone wants to know how to pray we concentrate on teaching them what to say.
 And it is important for people to be able to speak to God.
 But there is something more important–standing on the mountain and listening to what God has to say.
-If there is any one thing which will help people’s prayer lives to grow, I believe it is learning to listen.
+If there is anyone thing that will help people’s prayer lives to grow, I believe it is learning to listen.

 Recently I requested prayer from a friend in my church who knows how to listen.
 I explained the situation to him briefly.
 My aunt had been diagnosed with Leukemia and was not expected to live long.
 (As I write this, death is, so to speak, overdue for her!)
 She was and is ready to go.
 I shared two or three sentences.
 My friend put his hands on my head and just stood there.
 He was listening.
 When he began to pray, his prayer was so in tune with what was on my heart that he might as well have been reading my mind.

 Don’t feel that you have to kneel and start talking.
 Start by listening!

 We can learn to listen in two steps.
 First, we need to learn to listen to one another, and second, we need to learn to listen to God.